hleveillegauvin/CodingClub/README.md

 __Note: All endpoints should begin with a forward slash (/).
 On the Spotify website, the forward slash for "Audio Analysis for a Track" endpoint is missing.
 You will need to manually add the forward slash at the beginning of this endpoint to access this information.__

-3. Spotify IDs can be found though the Spotify app.
+3. Spotify IDs can be found through the Spotify app.
 Simply select the track, album, or artist, click share, and select URI to copy the ID.

 __Note: By default, if you copy a Spotify ID from the app, it will come in this format: spotify:track:4BRkPBUxOYffM2QXVlq7aC.
 To use this ID with the Spotify API, you will need to trim the beginning part and only keep 4BRkPBUxOYffM2QXVlq7aC.
 We can do this using the following sed command: `echo "spotify:track:4BRkPBUxOYffM2QXVlq7aC" | sed 's/.*://g'.`__